Berkeley-CS61B/website-sp24/projects/proj3/faq.md

 Yes.
 But if you resubmit after the deadline, that would not be valid.

-### When will we hear 3A results back?

-If you have submitted it on time, probably over the weekend (11/18 - 11/19).

 ### Are there any live checkoffs?

 Nope, not this semester.